-managers: David gotler and hongchi liu (LEO)
+managers: David gotler, adam stewart, and hongchi liu (LEO)

 contact: firstname.lastname@example.org, email@example.com

 Learning Objectives: Programming, Design and Engineering, Data Analysis